vandersonramos/PhraseAnalyser/README.md

 **Phrase analyser**

-Simple web application that will analyse customer input and provide some statistics.
+Simple Symfony web application that will analyse customer input and provide some statistics.

  - Step 1.
 Customer is asked to insert a string